Andaman Hawk Owl - Ninox affinis

 Distribution: The Andaman Hawk Owl is endemic to the Andaman Islands.

-Status: Probably endangered.
-Listed as Near-threatened by BirdLife International.
+Status: Listed as 'Least Concern' by BirdLife International.

 Original Description: Beavan, Robert Cecil.
 1867.
 Ibis, New Series, vol. 3, p.
 316.